 Generally, as interest rates rise, bond values will decline.
 The opposite is true when interest rates decline.

-The opinions expressed are those of G. David MacEwen and Victor Zhang and are no guarantee of the future performance of any American Century Investments portfolio.
+The opinions expressed are those of G. David MacEwen and Victor Zhang, and are no guarantee of the future performance of any American Century Investments fund.